mopidy/mopidy/docs/devenv.rst

 If we want to speed up the test suite, we can even get a list of the ten slowest tests::

-    py.test --durations=10
+    pytest --durations=10

-By now, you should be convinced that running py.test directly during development can be very useful.
+By now, you should be convinced that running pytest directly during development can be very useful.